hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `disk_size_gb` - (Optional, Required for a new managed disk) Specifies the size of the managed disk to create in gigabytes.
 If `create_option` is `Copy` or `FromImage`, then the value must be equal to or greater than the source's size.
 The size can only be increased.

+-> **NOTE:** In certain conditions the Data Disk size can be updated without shutting down the Virtual Machine, however only a subset of Virtual Machine SKUs/Disk combinations support this.
+More information can be found [for Linux Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks?tabs=azure-cli%2Cubuntu#expand-without-downtime) and [Windows Virtual Machines](https://learn.microsoft.com/azure/virtual-machines/windows/expand-os-disk#expand-without-downtime) respectively.

-~> **NOTE:** Changing this value is disruptive if the disk is attached to a Virtual Machine.
+~> **NOTE:** If No Downtime Resizing is not available, be aware that changing this value is disruptive if the disk is attached to a Virtual Machine.
 The VM will be shut down and de-allocated as required by Azure to action the change.
 Terraform will attempt to start the machine again after the update if it was in a `running` state when the apply was started.

 * `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Managed Disk should exist.
 Changing this forces a new Managed Disk to be created.